Zettelkasten-Method/zettelkasten.de/content/posts/2022/01/zettelkasten-fiction-writing-part-1-knowledge.md

 ----

-Do you want someone to assist you with using the Zettelkasten Method?
+Do you want me to assist you with using the Zettelkasten Method?
 [I offer 1-on-1 coaching](https://zettelkasten.de/coaching/).

 <%= coaching_box %>